 However, the Imperatrix did not tell them what the nega-portal really was.
 She let the ’jammers assume that it was some form of super-stargate that would likely be used to perform a decisive surprise strike into Kree turf.

 Wonder Man (Simon Williams) a part of the Avengers’s delegation sent to meet Lilandra, Wonder Man.
 Haunted by his past as a seller and designer of not-quite-Geneva-compliant weaponry, he refused to let the Starjammers tow the nega-portal into Kree space.
 He realised that such an operation would destroy any chance for a negotiated end to the war and kill billions.

-Wonder Woman, dragging the Vision, boarded the nega-portal.
+Wonder Man, dragging the Vision, boarded the nega-portal.
 They easily defeated Raza, Hepzibah and Ch’od when they counter-attacked.
 Williams then explained that the “nega-portal” was actually almost certainly a nega-bomb, which would briefly create a portal to the Negative Zone and thus raze entire solar systems.

 Realising that Wonder Man was probably right, the Starjammers decided to abort the mission.
 However, they were forced by the circumstances to jettison the nega-bomb at the edge of the Shi’ar galaxy.

 Black Knight is a long way from home, part 1

 The three nonhuman Starjammers seemingly managed to patch up their differences with Corsair.
 But a new edge was driven into the team’s dynamics when, after the conclusion of the Kree-Shi’ar war, a bitter Kree ex-admiral approached Hepzibah and Raza.
 He was looking to hire assassins to kill the Earthman the Black Knight, who had seemingly killed the Kree Supreme Intelligence at the conclusion of the war.